22 Sep Visualise a happy frame of mind

 Visualisation is the use of your imagination to conjure images in your mind that can help you achieve something.
 To make the visualisation as vivid as possible, you need to also engage all your other senses such as smell and touch.
 This technique has been used by many cultures for thousands of years for various purposes, including stress reduction, improving confidence, boosting mood and achieving goals.

 Research shows that using visualisation techniques can reduce symptoms of mild depression and improve your general mental health.
 It’s a great tool to help boost your mood, manage stress and help you feel better about yourself.

-There are many different techniques and the one you choose depends on what you want to achieve.
+There are many different techniques to use as natural anti-depressants and the one you choose depends on what you want to achieve.
 Here’s a simple visualisation technique to improve your mood and feel more relaxed and calm: